 Book-to-bill ratio

 Currently at 1.10, suggesting orders are still running ahead of revenue recognition.
-This is a critical signal for multi:year growth visibility in defense.
+This remains an important signal for multi-year growth visibility in defence.

 Watch: 1.10 target